IT'S HAPPENING! Nearly 1 MILLION Immigrants In America Get News They've Been DREADING! | John Hawkins' Right Wing News

 - Comment Now 0

-There’s a new sheriff in town and the hearing that is music to our ears.
+There’s a new sheriff in town and hearing that is music to our ears.

 According to reports, Homeland Security Secretary John F. Kelly has officially ordered his federal agents to go ahead and start arresting and actually deporting more illegal immigrants.